BlueCard Program Manual for Florida Physicians and Providers

 If the records are requested following submission of the claim, forward all requested medical records to Florida Blue.

 Include the cover letter you received with the request when submitting the medical records.
+Please ensure it is on top of the document or the first page of the transmission as this will route it to the correct location.
 This is necessary to make sure the records are routed properly once received by Florida Blue.

 Submit the information to Florida Blue within ten business days to expedite processing.

 Only send the information specifically requested.
-Frequently, complete medical records are not necessary.
+Frequently, complete medical records are not necessary and cause unnecessary delays.

 Please do not proactively send medical records with the claim.
 Unsolicited claim attachments may cause claim payment delays.